Skip to main content

 How much do rents vary across Greensboro?

-1-bedroom rents across Greensboro range from $970 to $1,600 on this page, showing that rent can vary materially across ZIP codes within the same city.
+1-bedroom rents across Greensboro range from $970 to $1,600 on this page, a $630/month spread.
+This shows that rent can vary materially across ZIP codes within the same city, reflecting neighborhood-level differences in housing stock and demand.

 Renter Tools